anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

       "serial-number": "callee4711"
    }
    "signatures":[
      {
         "protected":{
            "alg": "ES256",
            "kid": "base64encodedvalue=="
-         }
+           },
         "signature": "base64encodedvalue=="
-   }]
      }
+   ]
+}
 ~~~~

-{: #asd title='Example of agent-signed-data' artwork-align="left"}
+{: #asd title='Representation of agent-signed-data' artwork-align="left"}

 Upon receiving the voucher-request trigger, the pledge SHOULD construct the body of the pledge-voucher-request object as defined in {{RFC8995}}.
+It will contain additional information provided by the registrar-agent as specified in the following.
 This object becomes a JSON-in-JWS object as defined in {{I-D.ietf-anima-jws-voucher}}.
+If the pledge is unable to construct the pledge-voucher-request it SHOULD respond with HTTP 406 error code to the registrar-agent to indicate that it is not able to create the pledge-voucher-request.

 The header of the pledge-voucher-request SHALL contain the following parameter as defined in {{RFC7515}}: